ArminZ/ANR_Scoring_And_Visualisation/README.md

 During 2016 the user interface was entirely renewed and improved, bugs fixed, unused and outdated code removed.
 The most important new functionality was the Route Generator, allowing parcour generation from Google Earth kml files.
 Also some documentation was provided, including the important subjects of map conversion/map import, and parcour creation/import.

-#### Next version 2.0.0 (Summer/autumn 2017)
+#### version 2.0.0 (August 2017)

-* Move from Entity Framework (EF) 6.1 database-first to EF 6.1 Code-first, and implementation of EF Migration functionality
+* Move from Entity Framework (EF) 6.1 database-first approach to EF 6.1 Code-first approach.
-* This will allow to keep existing database files from previous versions compatible, and include more tables/fields as required on code side
+* Implementation of EF Migration functionality
-* Removal of unused code, some rework on the grapical side
+* Table and field changes can be made to the software
-* Disabled old Beta-code for Route generation
+* When a new release includes additional database tables/fields, EF Migration will allow to 'upgrade' database files created with previous releases.

 ---
 #### What is new in this version?